billrobertson42/mustache.clojure/README.md

 ## Goals

-The first goal was to adapt Mustache.java so it would work with Clojure w/o bombing on Vectors, etc...
+* The first goal was to adapt Mustache.java so it would work with Clojure w/o bombing on Vectors, etc...
-The second goal was to make it understand maps with keywords w/o having to convert them ahead of time.
+* The second goal was to make it understand maps with keywords w/o having to convert them ahead of time.

 Now that these have been met (at least on a trial basis), the goals are...

-Come up with a bit better Clojure API, this API should not require you to learn the Clojure wrapper AND the underlying Java code, nor should it get in your way if you only want to use the underlying Java code.
+* Come up with a bit better Clojure API, this API should not require you to learn the Clojure wrapper AND the underlying Java * code, nor should it get in your way if you only want to use the underlying Java code.

-Come up with a decent set of tests.
+* Come up with a decent set of tests (always in progress)

 ## License